 - LRA: The Lord’s Resistance Army under the leadership of Joseph Kony which has held to north of Uganda in fear for 20 years.
 The last two years there has been cease-fire agreement and the peace agreement is yet to be signed.
 30,000 children were abducted, 2 1/2 million people displaced and just now returning.

 - Mandazi: Uganda’s version of a doughnut, often millet flour is used.
 Not as sweet and light as European or American doughnuts.

 - Matatu: A Kiswahili word for buses used in Kenya, in Uganda it is used for min-bus taxis at times even in newspaper articles.

-- Matooke: Green bananas that are the plantain variety and are boiled, mashed and eaten often with g-nut sauce which is peanut sauce.
+- Matooke: Green bananas that are the plantain variety and are boiled, mashed and eaten often with a g-nut sauce which is peanut sauce.

 - Muganda: A person belonging to the Buganda Tribe.
 Baganda is plural.
-So a Muganda speaks Luganda and is part of Buganda Kingdom living in Uganda.
+So a Muganda speaks Luganda and is part of the Buganda Kingdom living in Uganda.
 That is a mouthful.

 - Panga: A machete, used for most anything that needs slashing.
 You will see lawns mowed with a panga.
 It was the most used instrument in Rwanda during the genocide of 1994.

 - Posho: Called Ugali in Kenya, it is a maize porridge that is eaten by itself or with anything such as boiled beans.